NathanJAdams/MeshIO/README.md

         e.printStackTrace();
     }

-This method also attempts to read the format from the file path's extension.
+This method also attempts to read the format from the file extension.
 If the format is recognised and the file is valid, data will be requested from the saver object and written to the file.

 <h3>Formats</h3>